 Fitbit GPS smartwatch rumours: Features

-- Built-in GPS expected and NFC
+- Built-in GPS confirmed and NFC expected

 - Heart-rate monitor rumoured, as well as four-day battery